Below is Part 2 of Scouting NY’s Titanic Guide To New York City. Click here for part 1!

 Shortly after the Civil War, Isidor Strauss and his brother Nathaniel set up a crockery and glassware business at Macy’s.
 By 1896, the brothers owned the entire company.

-For years, I remember seeing this plaque in the Macy’s lobby honoring their deaths, but when I went back to take a picture recently, it was gone.
+For years, I remember seeing a plaque in the Macy’s lobby honoring their deaths, but when I went back to take a picture recently, it was gone.
 Apparently, it was removed in 2005 when the lobby was remodeled and given to the Straus family – which is frankly pretty insulting.
 There really isn’t enough room for the memorial along with another wall of those hideous Donald Trump-brand shirts?

 As the ship was sinking, a life boat officer said he’d allow Isidor and his wife on.
 However, Isidor refused, as there were still women and children aboard the ship.
 Though he urged Ida to go without him, she refused, reportedly saying, “We have lived together for many years.
 Where you go, I go.”